Markus Persson: Special Award

 Like his constantly updated hit title, a blockbuster game about building with blocks, Persson’s career is a work in progress.
 Today the 32-year-old has the industry at his feet, even turning down a job offer from Valve, the Pixar of video games.
 “I’m still a bit shocked that I did that,” he laughs.

-For many, he's an inspirational figure.
-Released without a publisher or marketing, Minecraft isn't just a poster child for digital distribution and user-generated content: its 5 million plus sales are also a rallying cry to indie developers to believe in themselves.
+For many, Persson is an inspirational figure.
+Released without a publisher or marketing, Minecraft isn’t just a poster child for digital distribution and user-generated content: its 5 million plus sales are also a rallying cry to indie developers to believe in themselves.
 When British developer Peter Molyneux (creator of Fable and Populous) was awarded a BAFTA Fellowship in 2011, he was asked who he thought would receive that honour in ten years’ time.
-Persson's name was the first from his lips.
+Persson’s name was the first from his lips.

 “I don’t really think of myself as an innovator,” Persson says when quizzed about Minecraft‘s impact.
 “Most of the things I’ve decided to do were things I saw other people do.
 I’ve maybe just popularised some stuff and perfected the combination of certain elements, like letting people play a game before it’s finished.”